Fraud, Waste, and Abuse Training for Healthcare Organizations

 - Why "everyone does it this way" is not a safe compliance standard

-- How employees should raise concerns internally
+- How employees should raise internal concerns

 - What non-retaliation expectations should look like in practice